| Enterprise Information Portal Architecture and

 information store.
 The user should also have the ability to annotate

+business information directory entries with additional information.
 4. The publishing facility should provide crawlers that

 automatically scan/index the contents of specified file directories